DagarDrv/VIdeo-Php-FFMPEG-Converter/README.md

 Here's what's currently functional in the application:
 1. Video upload functionality.
-2. An upload progress bar to track the file upload progress.
+2. An upload progress bar to track the file upload progress. - Working now
 3. The ability to select the output video format.
 4. Conversion of uploaded videos to the desired output format.